-PERRY COUNTY occupies that portion of Ohio bounded on the north by Licking and Muskingum counties, on the east by Muskingum and Morgan counties, on the south by Athens and Hocking counties, and on the west by Fairfield County.
+PERRY COUNTY was established in 1817 and was named after Oliver Hazard Perry, a hero of the War of 1812.
+Perry County occupies a portion of Ohio bounded on the north by Licking and Muskingum counties, on the east by Muskingum and Morgan counties, on the south by Athens and Hocking counties, and on the west by Fairfield County.
 It is therefore in the eastern and southern part of the State.

 Perry County, like its adjacent territory, was the home of the Indian.
 Far back, beyond the memory of men, and even traditions, a race of people lived here before the red man.
 These were the Mound Builders.
 They left no records, save apparently imperishable memorials in the form of mounds and earthworks.
 More than one hundred of these may be found in the county, the most wonderful being the “Stone Fort,” at Glenford.

 Archaeologists from all over the world have visited this famous spot.
 It is constructed entirely of stone, and occupies an area of 27 acres.
 Originally, the walls were 10 feet high.
 The entire length of the rampart is 6,611 feet.
 In the exact center within is a stone mound 100 feet in diameter and 12 feet high.
 Near by is the Wilson Mound, and east of Glenford is the Roberts Mound, 27 feet high and 120 feet in diameter.
 South of Glenford is a circle 650 feet in circumference, 31 feet wide and 4 feet high.
 Within is a well-defined bird with outspread wings.
 The bird is 48 feet long. one wing 111 and the other 122 feet wide.
 In Thorn Township are three circles, twenty-two mounds, one enclosure and one village site.